coingrig/coingrig-wallet-generator/README.md

 # @coingrig/wallet-generator

 Blazing ⚡️ Fast BTC and ETH Wallet Generator library for React Native, Android and iOS.
-This is a high performant native library written in GO.
+This is a high performance native library written in GO.

 Todo:
 - [x] Bitcoin (segwit)